 To achieve the EU's 2030 targets agreed in Paris, including a 40% cut in greenhouse gas emissions, Europeans have to fill an investment gap estimated at €180 billion per year.
-In order to close this gap, it will be critical to leverage the experience of the private sector to support the transition to a sustainable economy.
+As the European Parliament moves to close this gap, it will be critical to leverage the experience of the private sector to support the transition to a sustainable economy.
 In doing so, the EU needs a coherent, holistic and long-term framework to promote sustainable growth.